moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Ticket Created (Year)
     1. Ticket Created (Month)
 - Filters used:
     1. Ticket Form
     1. Has Plan Ticket Tags -SSAT (Incl L&R)
 - Custom Settings:
     1. Ticket Form filter should exclude Security, Billing, Accounts Receiveable/Refunds.
     1. Has Plan Ticket Tags -SSAT (Incl L&R) is a custom attribute and setting of Includes have `Has Plan + L&R` checked.
-    1. Ticket Created (Year) use Advanced Date Range settings i.e. "From beginning of" should have `13 months in the past` to "The end of" should have `all history`
+    1. Ticket Created (Year) use Advanced Date Range settings i.e. "From beginning of" should have `13 months in the past` to "The end of" should have `all history`.
-    1. Make sure report should have "Sort" type `A-Z` and have "Totals" show percentage inside bars and top of bars shows Total in Result Manipulation
+    1. Make sure report should have "Sort" type `A-Z` and have "Totals" show percentage inside bars and top of bars shows Total in Result Manipulation.

 ### IK - Total Incoming Tickets Per Form